NCRP

 Kathryn A. Higley

+is the seventh President of NCRP.
 Dr. Higley was first elected to the Council in 2014, appointed to the Board of Directors in 2023, and has been a member of the Budget and Finance Committee since 2022.
-She was Co-Chair of Council Committee (CC) 2 on Meeting the Needs of the Nation for Radiation Protection and a Member of CC 1, Radiation Protection Guidance for the United States; Program Area Committee 5, Environmental Radiation and Radioactive Waste Issues; SC 46-17, Radiation Protection in Educational Institutions; and SC 64-23, Cesium in the Environment.
-She was a member of the 2016 Annual Meeting Program Committee on "Meeting the Needs of the Nation for Radiation Protection" and presented "Education or Training: Does it Matter?" the same year.
-Dr. Higley served on the WARP (Where Are the Radiation Professionals?)
-Initiative Workshop.
-At the end of the 2024 Annual Meeting she will become the seventh President of NCRP.
+She served on Council Committee (CC) 2 on Meeting the Needs of the Nation for Radiation Protection and CC 1, Radiation Protection Guidance for the United States.
+She has been a long-standing member of Program Area Committee 5, Environmental Radiation and Radioactive Waste Issues and has worked on Scientific Committees SC 46-17, Radiation Protection in Educational Institutions, and SC 64-23, Cesium in the Environment.
+She was a member of the 2016 Annual Meeting Program Committee on "Meeting the Needs of the Nation for Radiation Protection" and presented "Education or Training: Does it Matter?."
+Most recently she was Co-Chair of the 60th Annual Meeting of the NCRP (2024): Advanced and Small Modular Nuclear Power Reactors.

 Her areas of interest include environmental transport and fate of radionuclides, radioecology, radiochemistry, radiation dose assessment, nuclear emergency response, environmental regulations, and risk communication.